stevehoover/warp-v/README.md

     - An assembler for hard-coded test programs
     - Formal verification in CI (continuous integration testing)
     - Implementation characterized on AWS data-center FPGAs
-  - A small code base (single < 3K-line file (heavily-commented) implements all WARP-V variants, assembler, tests, formal verification harness, and Xilinx implementation)
+  - A small code base (single < 3K-line file (heavily-commented) that implements all WARP-V variants, assembler, tests, formal verification harness, and Xilinx implementation)

 # Revolutionary Modeling Methodology

 As an exploration vehicle for capabilities that are not yet defined in the <a href="http://tl-x.org/" target="_blank" target="_blank" atom_fix="_">TL-Verilog language spec</a>, WARP-V intentionally pushes the limits of code construction using an M4-based flow.
-While TL-Verilog documentation and tools are fairly mature, the M4 layer intended only for research.an undocumented proof-of-concept framework (even when old-school Verilog features might suffice).
+While TL-Verilog documentation and tools are fairly mature, the M4 layer is intended only for research - an undocumented proof-of-concept framework (even when old-school Verilog features might suffice).
 If you've come here to learn about TL-Verilog for RISC-V design, you'd be better served to study [the cores developed in the Microprocessor for You in Thirty Hours Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop/blob/master/student_projects.md).

 WARP-V uses bleeding-edge modeling methodology that provides an unprecedented level of flexibility without sacrificing gate-level control.
 To understand WARP-V and how to utilize it, it helps to first gain an appreciation for this methodology, which involves two layers: